General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 Systems SFHo-178-106 and LS220-178-106 were also evolved with a different numerical code and different microphysics (neutrino leakage, different prescriptions for the viscosity) in~\cite{Bernuzzi:2020txg}.
-Our resulting bound fluid masses agree within $\delta M_{\rm bound} = 0.02M_\odot$, the black hole masses within $\delta M_{\rm BH}=0.01M_\odot$ (correcting for the fact that~\cite{Bernuzzi:2020txg} reports the irreducible mass of the black hole, while we report its Christodoulou mass), and the dimensionless black hole spins agree within $\delta \chi_{\rm BH}=0.002$.
-This is slightly larger than the variations observed within our own simulations, but still extremely good agreement considering the significant differences between the two evolution algorithms, as well as differences in the exact definition of $M_{\rm bound}$.
+Our resulting bound fluid masses agree within $\delta M_{\rm bound} = 0.02M_\odot$, the black hole masses within $\delta M_{\rm BH}=0.01M_\odot$ (correcting for the fact that~\cite{Bernuzzi:2020txg} reports the irreducible mass of the black hole, while we report its Christodoulou mass), and the dimensionless black hole spins agree to the two significant digits reported in~\cite{Bernuzzi:2020txg}.
+This is slightly larger than the variations observed between different resolutions of our own simulations, except for the black hole spin, but still extremely good agreement considering the significant differences between the two evolution algorithms, as well as differences in the exact definition of $M_{\rm bound}$.
 Overall, we thus see that the properties of the remnant black hole, post-merger accretion disk, and bound tidal tail are likely robustly predicted by both sets of simulations.